Kingdom of Croatia (925–1102): 10th century

 Croatian society underwent major changes in the 10th century.
 Local leaders, the župani, were replaced by the retainers of the king, who took land from the previous landowners, essentially creating a feudal system.
 The previously free peasants became serfs and ceased being soldiers, causing the military power of Croatia to fade.

 Tomislav was succeeded by Trpimir II (c.
 928–935) and Krešimir I (c.
 935–945), who each managed to maintain their power and keep good relations with both the Byzantine Empire and the Pope.
 This period, on the whole, however, is obscure.
 The rule of Krešimir's son Miroslav was marked by a gradual weakening of Croatia.
 Various peripheral territories took advantage of unsettled conditions to secede.
 Miroslav ruled for 4 years when he was killed by his ban, Pribina, during an internal power struggle.
 Pribina secured the throne to Michael Krešimir II (949–969), who restored order throughout most of the state.
-He kept particularly good relations with the Dalmatian coastal cities, he and his wife Helen donating land and churches to Zadar and Solin.
-Michael Krešimir's wife Helen built the Church of Saint Mary in Solin that served as the tomb of Croatian rulers.
+He kept particularly good relations with Dalmatian city-states, he and his wife Helen donating land and churches to Zadar and Solin.
+Michael Krešimir's wife Helen built the Churches of Saint Mary and Saint Stephen in Solin that served as the tomb of Croatian rulers (see Church of Saint Stephen on Otok).
 Helen died on 8 October 976 and was buried in that church, where a royal inscription on her sarcophagus was found that called her "Mother of the Kingdom".

 Michael Krešimir II was succeeded by his son Stephen Držislav (969–997), who established better relations with the Byzantine Empire and their Theme of Dalmatia.
 According to Historia Salonitana, Držislav received royal insignia from the Byzantines, together with the title of eparch and patricius.
 Also, according to this work, from the time of Držislav's reign his successors called themselves "kings of Croatia and Dalmatia".
 Stone panels from the altar of a 10th-century church in Knin with the inscription of Držislav, possibly when he was the heir to the throne, show that there was a precisely defined hierarchy regulating the matters of succession to the throne.